 An Actor from this profile (Column 1) shall implement all of the required transactions and/or content modules in this profile in addition to all the transactions required for the grouped actor (Column 2).

-If this is a content profile, and actors from this profile are grouped with actors from a workflow or transport profile, the Content Bindings reference column references any specifications for mapping data from the content module into data elements from the workflow or transport transactions.

-In some cases, required groupings are defined as at least one of an enumerated set of possible actors; this is designated by merging column one into a single cell spanning multiple potential grouped actors.
-Notes are used to highlight this situation.

 Section X.5 describes some optional groupings that may be of interest for security considerations and section X.6 describes some optional groupings in other related profiles.

 Table X.3-1: QED for Mobile - Required Actor Groupings